Charles Hiram Randall: Biography

 The son of the Rev. Elias J. Randall and Sarah F. Schooley, Randall was born on July 23, 1865, in Auburn, Nebraska, where he was educated in the public schools.
 He published the Observer beginning in 1885 in Kimball and edited a paper in Harrisburg, both in that state, and various independent weeklies, from 1885 to 1892.
 He worked as a postal clerk with the United States Railway Service, and in 1904, he moved to California, where he worked for two years for the Santa Fe Railroad and then founded the Highland Park Herald in that Los Angeles district, which he edited until 1915.

 He was married first to May E. (or Ethel May) Stanley, in November 1885.
 They had a daughter, Mrs. Clyde Cassels.
 His wife died in November 1931, and he and Edith B. Leake then married in November 1932.

 His addresses in Los Angeles were 1263 North Mariposa Avenue (near Pico and Normandie) and then 8973 Radford Avenue, North Hollywood.
+His address in Pasadena was in the Arroyo Seco; he was trapped there in December 1921 with flood waters on both sides before making his way back to Pasadena.
 He was a Methodist.
 He died on February 18, 1951.